 The problem with Apple’s suggested way of deleting photos.

 This is what Apple suggest on their help site:

 - Open the Photos app.

 - Tap the photo or video that you want to delete.

 - Tap > Delete Photo.

-The problem with this is that you need to do this for every single photo.
-This takes a long time if you have 600 photos like I did!
+The problem with this is that you need to do this for every single photo individually.
+This takes a long time if you have a lot of photos!